 In 2015, he has been appointed by the French government as an independent person of standing for the EU arbitration convention.

 He is the author of a report to the French government on tax security in France in 2004 and co-author of two other reports to the French government, one on intangible assets (2006) and one on how to improve the commentary on French tax law (2010).
-He is also the co-author of the chapter on rulings of a book on French tax procedures (published in 2005 and updated in 2008), a book on transfer pricing in France (Editions Francis Lefebvre, 3rd edition 2016) and the author of the chapter on France of the book Transfer Pricing and Dispute Resolution published in 2011, last edition 2018, and of the chapter on the mutual agreement procedure of a book on the OECD Model Convention (Editions Francis Lefebvre 2013).
+He is also the co-author of the chapter on rulings of a book on French tax procedures (published in 2005 and updated in 2008), a book on transfer pricing in France (Ed Francis Lefebvre, 3rd edition 2016) and the author of the chapter on France of the book Transfer Pricing and Dispute Resolution published in 2011, last edition 2018, and of the chapter on the mutual agreement procedure of a book on the OECD Model Convention (Ed Francis Lefebvre 2013).
 He regularly publishes articles on international tax matters in French and international publications.

 After graduating in political sciences at the IEP Paris (Sciences-Po) in 1979, Bruno Gibert completed his education with a Master in corporate and tax law at the University of Paris II (Assas) before entering the ENA.